 Here are three ways to navigate today’s challenging labor market and make better hires:

-1. Don’t Just Post Your Job – Sell Your Job.
 Yes, job postings are an important part of the recruitment mix.
 But it’s not enough to post a job to check it off your recruitment to-do list.
 You need to invest the time in writing a compelling post that catches candidates’ attention and convinces them that your organization is better than the competition.

 Also, don’t forget to optimize your advertisement so that it gets ranked high in search engines – and gets noticed more quickly by candidates.
-This is especially important with the recent launch of Google’s new search engine.

 Plus, many databases offer advanced features such as Boolean and semantic search to find the right talent quickly, as well as access to public web profiles, widening your pool of relevant talent.

 It’s crucial to engage with your talent pool, whether or not they’re ready to apply for an open position.
 Because once they are ready, you don’t want them to get recruited by another organization right under your nose.
 That’s why talent networks provide so much value.
 By continuously delivering new, relevant positions to your candidate pipeline, it ups your chances of getting noticed by high-quality talent and filling your health care positions faster.

 Focus on retention.

 For every travel nurse role you can eliminate, you save $152,000 annually on average.
 Today's employees, particularly in healthcare, value things like flex time, paid leave and other benefits that support work-life balance.
 Company culture is also a huge factor.
 Keep your current staff engaged and adequately compensated, and you'll stop the revolving door.